 She is a member of the Australian Dental Association and holds a position as a Honorary Clinical Lecturer with the Melbourne University Dental School.

-Felicia is appointed as a Professional Standards Panellist with the Dental Board of Australia, an examiner for International Dental Graduates with the Australian Dental Council and an examiner for the Royal Australian College of Dental Surgeons.
+Felicia has professional associations with the Australian Dental Council and the Royal Australian College of Dental Surgeons.

 Prior to joining Link Health and Community Felicia worked on a variety of Private and